tainacan/tainacan/docs/extra-view-modes.md

 ?> /* End of file */
 ```

 The function `tainacan_register_view_mode` is part of Tainacan's plugin.
 It's first paramether is a unique slug that will be used to identify your view-mode.
-Then follows and array paramethers:
+Then follows an array of paramethers:

 | Type   | Name             | Description | Default                                   |
 |--------|------------------|-------------|-------------------------------------------|